Tommy Edman Player Props: Cardinals vs. Mariners

 Tommy Edman At The Plate

-- Edman is batting .262 with two doubles, a triple, two home runs and nine walks.
+- Edman is batting .275 with two doubles, a triple, three home runs and nine walks.

-- He has hit a long ball in two of 19 games played this year, and in 2.7% of his plate appearances.
+- Edman has picked up a hit in 55.0% of his 20 games this season, with at least two hits in 30.0% of those games.

-- Edman has driven in a run in three games this season (15.8%), including one multiple-RBI game.
+- Looking at the 20 games he has played this season, he's went deep in three of them (15.0%), and in 3.8% of his trips to the dish.

+- In four games this season, Edman has picked up an RBI, with more than one RBI once.

-- In six games this year (31.6%), he has scored, including multiple runs twice.
+- In seven games this season (35.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.